-For the simulation of the groundwater processes, the aquifer was represented through a grid of $4 \times 4 = 16$ cells, illustrated in Fig. 6(a).
-Cells (1,1) and (2,4) correspond to groundwater tanks whose inflows represent the basin leakages to the sea.
-Cells (1,4), (3,4) and (4,4), illustrated with dotted lines, correspond to dummy tanks of zero area that are set for convenience (i.e. to run the numerical solving scheme that imposes a rectangular multi-cell grid).
+On the other hand, for the simulation of the groundwater processes, the aquifer was represented through a grid of $4 \times 4 = 16$ cells, illustrated in Figure 6, left.
+Cells (1, 1) and (2, 4) correspond to groundwater tanks whose inflows represent the basin leakages to the sea.
+Cells (1, 4), (3, 4) and (4, 4), illustrated with dotted lines, correspond to dummy tanks of zero area that are set for convenience (i.e., to run the numerical solving scheme that imposes a rectangle multi-cell grid).
 The main karstic springs of the basin, for which there exist systematic discharge measurements, were grouped and represented by tanks corresponding to respective cells.
-Specifically, cell (4,1) corresponds to the springs of Lilea and its surrounding region, cell (4,2) corresponds to Mavroneri springs, cell (1,3) corresponds to Melas and Polygyra springs (assumed merged), and cell (4,3) corresponds to Erkina springs.
-The tanks corresponding to cells that are marked grey are supplied by the percolation of HRU 1, namely the karstic, mountainous areas of the basin that contribute directly to the spring yield.
-Similarly, cells (2,1), (2,2) and (2,3) are supplied by the percolation of HRU 2, namely the plain areas of the basin.
-The arrows in Fig. 6(a) represent the prevailing groundwater flow directions, and each one corresponds to a conductivity term.
+Specifically, cell (4, 1) corresponds to the springs of Lilea and its surrounding region, cell (4, 2) corresponds to Mavroneri springs, cell (1, 3) corresponds to Melas and Polygyra springs (assumed merged), and cell (4, 3) corresponds to Erkina springs.
+The tanks corresponding to cells that are marked gray are supplied by the percolation of HRU 1, namely the karstic, mountainous areas of the basin that contribute directly to the spring yield.
+Similarly, cells (2, 1), (2, 2) and (2, 3) are supplied by the percolation of HRU 2, namely the plain areas of the basin.
+The arrows in Figure 6 represent the prevailing groundwater flow directions, and at each one corresponds a conductivity term.
 The total number of the groundwater model parameters is 13, namely 12 conductivities and the specific yield, assumed common for the whole aquifer, for reasons of parsimony.
 All tank heights were set equal to the average aquifer thickness (230 m).
 The initial water levels of all tanks representing springs was set equal to the spring altitude, whereas for the tanks representing the sea this was set to zero.
 Finally, for the rest of groundwater tanks, the initial levels were chosen to be consistent with the historical observations and the steady-state solution.

-In Fig. 6(b), a coarse representation of the hydrosystem is illustrated, consisting of the main branch of Boeoticos Kephisos River, its main tributaries, supplied by the four karstic springs, and five borehole groups.
-Specifically, borehole groups 1-4 are used for irrigation, as explained in Table 1, whereas group 5, set just upstream of Mavroneri springs, corresponds to Vassilika-Parori boreholes that are used for the water supply of Athens.
+In Figure 6 (right), a coarse representation of the hydrosystem is illustrated, consisting of the main branch of Boeoticos Kephisos river, its main tributaries, supplied by the four karstic springs, and five borehole groups.
+Specifically, borehole groups 1 to 4 are used for irrigation, as explained in Table 1, whereas group 5, set just upstream of Mavroneri springs, correspond to Vassilika-Parori boreholes that are used for the water supply of Athens.
 Groundwater abstractions from each borehole group are made from the corresponding tank, according to the priorities of Table 1.

 The model was calibrated on six years (October 1984-September 1990) and validated on four years (October 1990-September 1994).
 For the former period, there exist semi-monthly discharge measurements at all spring sites, whilst for the latter there exist less systematic measurements.
-These raw data were used to construct monthly runoff records for the four springs; their average annual values are shown in Table 2.
+This raw data was used to construct monthly runoff records for the four springs; their average annual values are shown in Table 2.
 Other input series were the demand for irrigation, the areal precipitation and the potential evapotranspiration.
-The precipitation of HRU 1 was estimated via the point rainfall samples of seven raingauges lying at altitudes above 350 m, whereas the precipitation of HRU 2 was estimated via the point rainfall samples of five raingauges of lower altitude (the average altitude of the watershed is about 480 m, with maximum 2457 m).
+The precipitation of HRU 1 was estimated via the point rainfall samples of seven rain gauges lying at altitude more than 350 m, whereas the precipitation of HRU 2 was estimated via the point rainfall samples of five rain gauges of lower altitude (the average altitude of the watershed is about 480 m, with maximum 2457 m).
 The corresponding mean annual values for the whole control period are 707 mm (458 hm3) and 622 mm (832 hm3).
 Finally, the potential evapotranspiration was estimated using the Penman method.